-Use this mode to make the Manager show an online map.
+Use this mode to make the Manager or Develop module show an online map.
 Use this map to browse pictures by GPS location, or assign locations to them.

 When the current folder contains GPS-tagged photos, red tags are shown on the map.
 Blue tags, meanwhile, are shown for files selected in the Filmstrip below the map.
 Clicking a tag selects the corresponding photo in the Filmstrip.
 If a tag represents more than one photograph, then the number of photographs it represents is shown.
 Double-click a tag of this type to zoom in on the map.

 To assign GPS coordinates to photographs easily, drag and drop them from the Filmstrip onto the map.
 To change coordinates for a photo already on the map, click and drag its tag.

 The toolbar above the map offers the following functions:

 - Home View – use this to set, and return to, a desired starting map view